Sports Medicine | Isolated Usually Non-Operative | Combined Injuries Need Surgery | PLC Assessment Critical

 - “Fibular head avulsion is pathognomonic of LCL injury - check X-ray carefully

-Only 2% of knee ligament injuries are isolated LCL.
+Truly isolated LCL injuries are rare - the great majority of lateral-sided injuries involve the posterolateral corner.
 When you see lateral instability, always examine for posterolateral corner (PLC) injury.
 The triad of LCL + popliteus + popliteofibular ligament = complete PLC injury requiring reconstruction.

 Common peroneal nerve wraps around fibular neck - directly adjacent to LCL insertion.
 Document motor (ankle dorsiflexion, toe extension) and sensory (first web space) function.
-Nerve injury occurs in 15-20% of Grade III injuries.
+Peroneal nerve injury occurs in around a quarter of knee dislocations with posterolateral disruption (25%, Niall et al, 2005).

 At full extension, cruciates provide secondary varus restraint.
 If varus opens at 0°, you have combined LCL + cruciate injury (usually PCL).
 This CANNOT be managed non-operatively - needs surgical reconstruction.